Note: This museum is now closed. However, as we love unusual places and things, we’ll leave this up as a memory of what once existed.

 This boutique museum features an exhibition that pokes fun at Romanian kitsch; tacky items that reflect a part of the country’s history and culture.

-Delight In The Tacky At The Romanian Kitsch Museum in Bucharest
+The Romanian Kitsch Museum in Bucharest

 As the name implies, The Romanian Kitsch Museum features a large collection of more than 200 pieces of kitsch.
-Set in Bucharest’s old town, the museum is set in a historic building which spans two floors.
+Set in Bucharest’s old town, the museum is set in a historic building that spans two floors.

 Recommended reading: Articles others have written about the museum, Dracula Meets Ceausescu: Museum’s Homage to Romanian Kitsch and Romanian Kitsch Museum opens in Bucharest.

 Opened in May 2017 by Christian Lica, the museum owner and curator is a well traveled Romanian who wanted to showcase his personal collection of kitsch items.

 Most of the items featured in the museum are actually owned by him, with a small number of them being donated by locals.

 You may wonder why there’s a museum featuring all the gaudy, tacky, and crazy items typically found in a Romanian grandmother’s house.
 The owner explains on his website:

 The Romanian Kitsch Museum is the best way of understanding Romanian (sub)culture.
 Kitsch is defined as art, objects, or design considered to be in poor taste because of excessive garnishments or sentimentality, but sometimes appreciated in an ironic or knowing way.
 Romanian Kitsch truly is authentic as the Romanian people can be creative, ridiculous and proud!
 The museum looks to promote Romanian Kitsch in the most tasteful way.
 There is no good or bad taste, beauty is in the eye of the beholder!